man3ng/ProjectLimitDNE/README.md

 # ProjectLimitDNE
 Project: LimitDNE

+## First Deliverable
+- A simple site that has option for you to insert character that you are using.
+Max of 15 DP
+- A simple way to log the history of a session & store it locally for now -- if possible then use database
 ## Main Features
 - Store user information (self-inserted at this point in time)
   - W/L ratio, Characters Usage Ratio Details